 5. Help Improve Chrome’s feature and performance

 When enabled, chrome sends usage statistics, crash reports data and other un-ncessary user information automatically to Google Servers.
-This includes your page content, memory information related to crash, payment information & passwords.
+This includes your page content, memory information related to the crash, payment information & passwords.
 This was said by google itself, checkout the link here.
 You should disable this option immediately.

 6. Make searches and browsing better